 We all know that, for most women, labour can be painful – but there are many options for pain relief in labour that you can try.

-There are so many, in fact, that Milli Hill, author of the Positive Birth Book, has managed to come up with a whole A to Z of ideas for coping with labour pain.
+In fact, there are so many ideas for pain relief in labour that Milli Hill, author of the Positive Birth Book, has managed to come up with a whole A to Z of ideas for coping with labour pain.

-Here, she talks us through 26 tips, tricks and techniques for choosing the right pain relief for you during labour – and some of them might just surprise you…
+Here, she talks us through 26 tips, tricks and techniques for choosing the right pain relief in labour – and some of them might just surprise you…

 Staying active in your labour and keeping off the bed as much as you can is one great way to feel more comfortable.
 Use your partner, a birth ball, yoga mats or a birth pool.
 Find the positions that feel right for you, and work them.